idowuseyi/idtech/IDTECH/projects/web_development/readme.md

 Clicl save and continue to create credential.
 The one we will choose is OAuth client ID.
 At the en of this setup we should have our client ID and client secret.
 Then we save those in our .env file in our project.
 Now we can continue setting up our project.

+In our code once we click on login with google, the google auth reguest for the user email to use and use that to authenticate the user.
+The secret page is then displayed.
+Note since we are using the findOrCreate a new user is always created anytime this user sign in.

+The next thing is to save their their googleId so the findOrCreate will find this user using their googleId and authenticate them without creating a new document in our DB.

+In doing this, in our DB we only have the user unique googleID and nothing else, this makes it saver for us and more secure.
+We have nothing to bother about and this is a great idea.
+Google do all the work to keep the user safe.

+Also note that since we already save the session.
+The user can aesily get authorized even when they log out and log in again.

+#### LETTING USERS SUBMIT SECRETS
+So far we have enabled all forms of security an we are left with adding the functionalities that is needed i.e letting user add secrets.
+We need to add a route for the /submit

 ## REACT